kobotoolbox/docs/source/converting_to_spss_and_stata.md

 You are now ready to manipulate your data in SPSS

-## Getting STATA file
+## Converting the SPSS file into a STATA file

-Unfortunately we do not a direct download on the system for an SPSS DO file.
-So you need to go through the above process then save the final data as a .dta stata data.
+Unfortunately we do not have an option to directly download an SPSS DO file.
+You need to go through the above process then save the final data as a .dta stata data.

 Ensure you choose to save all the options you need when saving.